-you pay a \$0 copay per day, Days 1-20 for a Medicarecovered stay; and

-You pay a \$184 copay per day, Days 21-100 for a Medicarecovered stay.
+You pay a \$0 copay per day, days 1-20 and a \$184 copay per day, days 21-100.

 A benefit period begins the day you go into a hospital or skilled nursing facility.
-The benefit

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
+The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.